paypal/gorealis/README.md

 Version 1 of Go library for interacting with [Aurora Scheduler](https://github.com/aurora-scheduler/aurora).

+Version 2 of this library can be found [here](https://github.com/aurora-scheduler/gorealis).

 ### Aurora version compatibility
 Please see [.auroraversion](./.auroraversion) to see the latest Aurora version against which this library has been tested.